finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

     QuotesApi apiInstance = new QuotesApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the quotes to list.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the quotes.
 Defaults to latest if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing quotes from a previous call to list quotes.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields   must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
       ResourceListOfQuote result = apiInstance.listQuotes(scope)
             .asAt(asAt)
             .page(page)
-            .start(start)
             .limit(limit)
             .filter(filter)
             .execute();